 Note the following conditions regarding the bonus status credits:

-- Bonus Status Credits are only earned on Qantas operated and marketed flights and must be booked using the Qantas Premier Titanium credit card
+- Bonus Status Credits are only earned on Qantas-operated and marketed flights.
+These flights must be booked using the Qantas Premier Titanium Credit Card

-- Bonus Status Credits will also not contribute to Lifetime Status, Loyalty Bonuses, Platinum Bonus Reward, Platinum One Member additional benefits and will not be earned in conjunction with other Status Credit promotions unless otherwise specified.
+- Bonus Status Credits will not contribute to Lifetime Status, Loyalty Bonuses, Platinum Bonus Reward, Platinum One Member additional benefits.
+And they will not be earned in conjunction with other Status Credit promotions unless otherwise specified.

 There are five membership tiers in Qantas Frequent Flyer, from lowest to highest:

-Here’s a look at how the bonus Status Credit earn on the Qantas Premier Titanium can help you qualify for elite status:
+The ability to earn bonus Status Credit from the Card can help you qualify for elite status:

 Status | Without Qantas Titanium card | With Qantas Titanium card |